 Women have an infallible instinct for knowing when a man has fallen madly in love with them, especially when the male in question is both young and a complete dunce. (p.26-7)

-*insert crying laughing smiley* I know quoting things out of context has never made them funny but I hope this at least foreshadows its humour.
+I know quoting things out of context has never made them funny but I hope this at least foreshadows the books sense of humour.
 I don’t know how to read in Spanish so I have no way of knowing what decisions the translator made when interpreting this work.
 But I didn’t feel, as I do when I read translations of Russian literature like I’m missing some vital meaning that English takes away from a more complex language.
 Although I’m sure reading the original would have been rewarding.

 There’s plenty of cleverness in this book that is philosophical but not in an intrusive way: